|Star and Points Spinning on a Square

 |The face behind the quilts

-Coming up on September 23rd I will be teaching another 5 hour class at Over the Top Quilting Studio in Cedar Park, Texas.
+I have enjoyed teaching 5 hour classes at Over the Top Quilting Studio in Cedar Park, Texas.
 The classes were basic "Building

 how to enhance a border using a rope tool or an oval ruler.
 The class includes design work on paper before moving onto a longarm